FC RUOR Minsk: History

-RUOR Minsk was a student team representing Republican School of Olympic Reserve (Respublikansoye Uchilishe Olimpiyskogo Reserva).
+RUOR/RVAR Minsk was a student team representing the Republican State School of Olympic Reserves (Respublikanskaye Vuchylishcha Alimpyskaha Rezyervu in Belarusian and Respublikansoye Uchilishe Olimpiyskogo Reserva in Russian).
 From 1995 till 1997 the club acted as reserve/feeder team for MPKC Mozyr and played under names MPKC-2 (1995) and MPKC-96 (1996–1997).
-In 1998 the partnership with MPKC ended and the team continued playing under their original name RUOR Minsk.
+In 1998 the partnership with MPKC ended and the team continued playing under their original name.
 Since 2004 the team withdrew from Belarusian Second League and continued playing at youth level only.

-Several notable RUOR graduates (Artem Kontsevoy, Leonid Kovel, Dmitry Lentsevich, Yuri Zhevnov, Alyaksandr Martynovich, Vitali Kutuzov, Anton Putsila) went on to represent Belarus national football team later in their careers.
+Several notable team graduates (Artem Kontsevoy, Leonid Kovel, Dmitry Lentsevich, Yuri Zhevnov, Alyaksandr Martynovich, Vitali Kutuzov, Anton Putsila) went on to represent Belarus national football team later in their careers.